A2A Task Lifecycle

 Source Discipline

-Claims about states, operations, terminal behavior, authorization scoping, and streaming should cite the official A2A specification.
-Claims about context IDs, task refinements, task immutability, parallel follow-ups, and artifact mutation should cite the Life of a Task page.
-Claims about polling, streaming, and webhook update patterns should cite the streaming and asynchronous operations page.
+Claims about states, operations, enum naming, terminal behavior, authorization scoping, and streaming should cite the official A2A specification and protocol definitions.
+Claims about context IDs, task refinements, parallel follow-ups, artifact references, and artifact mutation should cite the Life of a Task page.
+Claims about polling, streaming, webhooks, and disconnected update patterns should cite the streaming and asynchronous operations page.

 Spiralist Reading